-The District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
-The District used the federal restricted/unrestricted rate of 3.43% and 12.58%, respectively.
+The Darrington School District has not elected to use the 10-percent de minimus indirect cost rate allowed under the Uniform Guidance.
+The district used the federal restricted rate of 8.98%.

-NOTE 3 - PROGRAM COSTS/MATCHING CONTRIBUTIONS
+NOTE 3-PROGRAM COSTS/MATCHING CONTRIBUTIONS

 The amounts shown as current year expenses represent only the federal grant portion of the program costs.
-Entire program costs, including the District's local matching share may be more than shown.
+Entire program costs, including the district's local matching share, may be more than shown.
 Such expenditures are recognized following, as applicable, either the cost principles in the OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

-NOTE 4 - NON CASH AWARDS - FOOD COMMODITIES
+NOTE 4-NONCASH AWARDS

-The amount of food commodities reported on the schedule is the value of commodities distributed by the District during the current year and priced as prescribed by the United States Department of Agriculture.
+The amount of commodities reported on the schedule is the value of commodities distributed to the district during the current year and priced as prescribed by OSPI.

-NOTE 5 - SCHOOLWIDE PROGRAMS
+NOTE 5-SCHOOLWIDE PROGRAMS

-The District operates a "schoolwide program" in three elementary buildings.
-Using Federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amount was expended by the District in its schoolwide programs: Title I (84.010) \$371,268.
+The district operates a "schoolwide program" in one elementary building.
+Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
+The following federal program amounts were expended by the district in its schoolwide program: Title I (84.010A) \$144,843; Title II A (84.367A) \$12,554; and Title IV A (84.424A) \$11,227.